AHR: computes AHR under NPH assumptions and (stratified) populations

 events_c <- eEvents_df(enrollRates = enroll_c, failRates = fail_c, totalDuration = td, simple = FALSE)

-events_e <- eEvents_df(enrollRates = enroll_e, failRates = fail_e, totalDuration = td, simple = FALSE)
+events_e <- eEvents_df(enrollRates = enroll_e, failRates = fail_e, totalDuration = td, simple = FALSE)## The expected number of events in the control arm is

 ## # A tibble: 3 × 3